 Contact Paul Davis for all your property damage needs.
 (256) 701-6860

-- Report the damage to your insurance company as soon as possible.
+- Report the damage to your insurance company as soon as it is possible.

 - Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are done.
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are done.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You have suffered a water loss.
-While you are waiting for help to arrive, listed below are helpful tips to help deal with the damage:
+You’ve suffered a water loss.
+While you are waiting for us to arrive, below are helpful tips to help deal with the damage:

 - Water Source: It is very important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Get rid of as much standing water as possible, using a mop or towels.
-(Never use the vacuum cleaner.)
+- Floors: Remove as much standing water as possible, using towels or a mop.
+(Never use a vacuum cleaner.)

-- Carpeting: Blot soaked carpeting with clean, white towels.
+- Carpeting: Blot wet carpet with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-You have suffered a fire loss.
-While you are waiting for us to arrive, below are some tips to help deal with the situation:
+You’ve suffered a fire loss.
+While you are waiting for Paul Davis to arrive, below are some suggestions to help handle with the situation:

-- Carpets: Avoid being on carpet when possible.
-Do not use “DIY” home carpet cleaners.
+- Carpets: Avoid walking on carpet if possible.
+Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Don’t attempt to wipe or wash ceilings or other absorbent surfaces.
+- Walls/Ceilings: Don’t wipe or attempt to wash ceilings or other absorbent surfaces.

-- Doors: Close all doors in affected rooms to limit smoke odors as much as possible.
+- Doors: Shut all doors in affected areas to focus smoke odors as much as possible.

-- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+- Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

 - Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.

-If your home or business is damaged by fire, storm, water, mold or other disaster, Call Paul!
+If your business or home has been damaged by mold, storm, fire, water or other disaster, Call Paul!